 SOFTS-Raw sugar recovers from near four-month low; cocoa, coffee gain

-LONDON, June 28 (Reuters) - Raw sugar futures on ICE rose on Tuesday after hitting a nearly four-month low in the prior session, with investors relieved by gains in global equities and oil.
-MKTS/GLOB
+LONDON, June 28 (Reuters) - Raw sugar futures on ICE rose on Tuesday after hitting a near four-month low in the prior session, as top producer Brazil's sugarcane crush data for early June came in short of estimates.

 SUGAR

+* Sugarcane crushing in Brazil's center-south fell short of market estimates in the first half of June amid adverse weather, leaving sugar output at 2.14 million tonnes, a 3.8% drop from a year ago.

-* Global shares and oil rose following China's move to ease some quarantine requirements for international arrivals that raised expectations of stronger global growth.
+* Also helping sugar, global shares and oil rose following China's move to ease some quarantine requirements for international arrivals that raised expectations of stronger global growth.
 MKTS/GLOB

-* Dealers said although macroeconomic and sugar's own supply fundamentals are broadly negative, there is uncertainty in both and the market should consolidate after the recent drop.

-* In news, Brazil's Sao Paulo state cut state taxes on gasoline but kept them unchanged for hydrous ethanol.
+* In bearish news, however, India is considering allowing mills to ship out stocks of raw sugar that have piled up in ports and warehouses, trade and government sources said, weeks after the country imposed curbs on overseas sale of the sweetener.

 COFFEE